 Section 5.
 Arbitration

 A. General

-A request for arbitration must be submitted within the time limit for appeal as specified for the appropriate Step.
-The National President of the Union must give written authorization of approval to the Employer at the national level before the request for arbitration is submitted.
+An appeal to arbitration must be submitted within the time limit for appeal as specified in this article.
+The National President of the Union must submit the appeal to the Employer at the national level.